 Secretary to the Government of the Federation, Babachir Lawal

-Senators on Thursday lambasted the Secretary to the Government of the Federation, Babachir Lawal, after he said the call by the Senate for his removal
+Senators on Thursday lambasted the Secretary to the Government of the Federation, Babachir Lawal, after he said the call by the Senate for his removal and prosecution

-and prosecution was absolute ‘nonsense’.
+was absolute ‘nonsense’.

 Mr. Lawal told journalists the Senate was only victimising him and trying to “rubbish” his personality.

-“The senate is talking balderdash; it has developed the habit of bring-him-down syndrome,”
+“The senate is talking balderdash; it has developed the habit of bring-him-down syndrome,” he said.

 “I have the report of the senate committee in which it was said that I didn’t resign from Rholavision Nigeria Limited.
 Let me tell you, Rholavision was formed by me in December 1990, and it has been a company that was run very successfully.